The Local Government Inspectorate is an independent agency that ensures Victorian councils follow the Local Government Act 2020 (the Act).

 The Inspectorate maintains confidentiality when dealing with all cases but is unable to provide protection under the Protected Disclosure Act 2012.
-IBAC and the Ombudsman can.
-IBAC is responsible for the prevention of broader public sector corruption.
+IBAC and the Ombudsman can do so.
+Learn more about this process here.

 Other integrity agencies